Workers at Tata Steel's Dutch arm oppose Thyssenkrupp merger

 In September the two companies announced plans to merge their European steelmaking operations.
 The JV would have 42,000 employees, with 10,000 in the Netherlands.

-The companies said last month the deal would help tackle over-capacity in Europe’s steel market, which faces cheap imports, subdued construction demand and inefficient legacy plants.
+The companies said last month the deal would help address overcapacity in Europe’s steel market, which faces cheap imports, subdued construction demand and inefficient legacy plants.
 The merger would also result in up to 4,000 job cuts, or about 8 percent of the joint workforce, they said.

 Works councils in the Netherlands and Germany have significant powers and their approval is required for a change of corporate structure to be carried out, Van Wieringen said.